Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/bursty.md

 @named rs = ReactionSystem(rxs,t,[X],[a,b])
 ```
 In the example, we set $a=0.0282$ and $b=3.46$ and set the upper bound of bursting as `burst_sup = 30`.
 This means we ignore all the reactions $ab^n/(1+b)^{n+1}:\emptyset \rightarrow nP$ for any $n > 30$ where the reaction rate $ab^n/(1+b)^{n+1} \sim 10^{-6}$.
-We first convert the `ReactionSystem` to a `JumpSystem` and initialise the problem by setting
+We first convert the `ReactionSystem` to a `JumpSystem` and initialise the discrete problem by
 ```julia
 jumpsys = convert(JumpSystem, rs, combinatoric_ratelaws=false)
 u0 = [0]